Pope Gregory I: Alms

-In 590, Gregory could wait for Constantinople no longer.
+In 590, Gregory could not wait for Constantinople any longer.
 He organized the resources of the church into an administration for general relief.
-In doing so he evidenced a talent for and intuitive understanding of the principles of accounting, which was not to be invented for centuries.
+In doing so, he evidenced a talent and intuitive understanding of the principles of accounting, which was not to be invented for centuries.
 The church already had basic accounting documents: every expense was recorded in journals called regesta, "lists" of amounts, recipients and circumstances.
 Revenue was recorded in polyptici, "books".
 Many of these polyptici were ledgers recording the operating expenses of the church and the assets, the patrimonia.
 A central papal administration, the notarii, under a chief, the primicerius notariorum, kept the ledgers and issued brevia patrimonii, or lists of property for which each rector was responsible.

 Gregory began by aggressively requiring his churchmen to seek out and relieve needy persons and reprimanded them if they did not.
 In a letter to a subordinate in Sicily he wrote: "I asked you most of all to take care of the poor.
 And if you knew of people in poverty, you should have pointed them out ...
 I desire that you give the woman, Pateria, forty solidi for the children's shoes and forty bushels of grain".
 Soon he was replacing administrators who would not cooperate with those who would and at the same time adding more in a build-up to a great plan that he had in mind.
 He understood that expenses must be matched by income.
-To pay for his increased expenses he liquidated the investment property and paid the expenses in cash according to a budget recorded in the polyptici.
+To pay for his increased expenses, he liquidated the investment property and paid the expenses in cash according to a budget recorded in the polity.
 The churchmen were paid four times a year and also personally given a golden coin for their trouble.

 Money, however, was no substitute for food in a city that was on the brink of famine.
 The church now owned between 1300 and 1800 sqmi of revenue-generating farmland divided into large sections called patrimonia.
 It produced goods of all kinds, which were sold, but Gregory intervened and had the goods shipped to Rome for distribution in the diaconia.
-He gave orders to step up production, set quotas and put an administrative structure in place to carry it out.
+He gave orders to step up production, set quotas, and put an administrative structure in place to carry it out.
 At the bottom was the rusticus who produced the goods.
 Some rustici were or owned slaves.
 He turned over part of his produce to a conductor from whom he leased the land.
 The latter reported to an actionarius, who reported to a defensor, who reported to a rector.
 Grain, wine, cheese, meat, fish, and oil began to arrive at Rome in large quantities, where it was given away for nothing as alms.